ParkerSaussy/claim-conductor-api/README.md

   - Note that nothing is actually being returned to the frontend here - this serves exclusively to serve data via HTTP requests.
   - This has not been configured to run over HTTPS and thus must be run unsecurely over HTTP.
 Check your browser settings if the page does not load, though it should load fine so long as the url specifies http:// vs https://.
   - This is running in a public nano ec2 instance; caps on memory will be very low.
 Shouldn't be any RAM issues.
+- MariaDB instance: claim-conductor-db.cls8i8caeju7.us-west-1.rds.amazonaws.com
+  - See my email for login info here if you're interested in logging in.
+Port will always be 3306

 Happy assessing!
 Will add notes here as they become relevant.